awsdocs/aws-codebuild-user-guide/doc_source/batch-build-buildspec.md

 batch/build\-graph/**ignore\-failure**
 Optional\.
 A Boolean value that indicates whether failures in the batch can be ignored\.
 `false`
 The default value\.
-If one build task fails, the batch build will fail immediately\.
+If one build task fails, the batch build will fail\.
 `true`
 If one build task fails, the remaining build tasks will still run\.